aniketpawar92/Azure-Services-ROR/docs/ARMTemplate.md

             }
         }
       ```
-      Note that the type element specifies the string for an App Service plan by default it is assigned to __B1__ and properties are filled in using the parameters defined in the JSON file.
+      Note that the type element specifies the string for an App Service plan by default it is assigned to __B1__  and we are creating it of type __linux.__

     * Now the ARM Template starts deploying __Web App__.